 KIPP Colorado Public Schools may require payment of fees as a condition for participation in extracurricular and enrichment programs, including but not limited to: before and after-school programs, field trips, and athletics.
 Fees for these purposes may be collected as part of a general student activity fee in the start-of-year registration, and/or as separate fees for specific extracurricular and enrichment programs.
 School leaders determine whether or not credits are awarded for the completion of extracurricular programs that require fees.
-The school will publish the amount of fees charged by the time of start-of-year registration.
-They will be based on and will not exceed the per-student cost of operation of the program.
+The school will publish the amount of fees charged by the time of start-of-year registration, including fees for students who qualify for free/reduced lunch.
+Fees will be based on and will not exceed the per-student cost of operation of the program.